TatianaMraz/2KDent_ims-server_v1.0/app/readme.txt

     - create Table model (Python class that represents a database table)
     - create Table serializer to convert complex data types (querysets, models,..) into native Python datatypes to be rendered into JSON, XML,.. for HTTP responses
     - create view for Table to render templates
+    - make migrations

+- create TableHead model for sklady subheader
+    - create TableHead model (Python class that represents a database table)
+    - create TableHead serializer to convert complex data types (querysets, models,..) into native Python datatypes to be rendered into JSON, XML,.. for HTTP responses
+    - create view for TableHead to render templates
+    - make migrations